DIY internet infrastructure

 1 Smartphone mesh networks

-Everyone talks about this but I am not aware of many implementation.
-Famously Bridgefy uses bluetooth to mesh-network devices over bluetooth, as seen in the Hong Kong 2019 protests.
+Everyone talks about this, but I am not aware of many implementations.
+Famously Bridgefy uses Bluetooth to mesh-network devices over Bluetooth, as seen in the Hong Kong 2019 protests.

 2 Ham radio